 The word 'Secular' in dictionary refers things which are not religious or spiritual.
 The concept of 'secular' in fact was first used in Europe where the church had complete control over all types of properties and nobody could use property without the consent of the church.
 Some intellectuals raised their voice against the practice.
 These people came to be known as 'secular' which meant 'separate from 'church' or against church.
 In India, this term was used in a difference context after independence.
-After the particularly the Muslims that they would not be discriminated against in anyway.
+After the partition of the country, the politicians wanted to assure the minority communities, particularly the Muslims that they would not be discriminated against in anyway.
 Hence the new Constitution provided that India would remain secular in the Constitution which meant that (a) each citizen would be guaranteed full freedom to practice and preach his religion, (b) state will have no religion, and (c) all citizens, irrespective of their religious faith, will be equal.
 In this way, even the agnostics were given the same rights as believers.
-This indicates that a secular state or society is not an irreligious principles enshrined in their holy books, and no outside agency, including the state interferes in the legitimate religious affairs.
-In other words, two important ingredients of a secular society are : (a) complete separation of state and religion, and (b) full liberty for the followers of all religions as well as atheists to follow their respective faiths.
+This indicates that a secular state or society is not an irreligious society.
+Religious exists, their followers continue to believe in an practice the religious principles enshrined in their holy books, and no outside agency, including the state interferes in the legitimate religious affairs.
+In other words, two important ingredients of a secular society are: (a) complete separation of state and religion, and (b) full liberty for the followers of all religions as well as atheists to follow their respective faiths.